sagiegurari/cargo-make/docs/_includes/content.md

 ]
 ```

-cargo-make cli also supports additional arguments which will be available to all tasks.<br>
+cargo-make CLI also supports additional arguments which will be available to all tasks.<br>
 The following example prints additional arguments:

 ```toml